LearningCircuitsLab/LearningCircuitsLab.github.io/README.md

 # lecilab.github.io
-Lab website of the Specification and Function of Neural Circuits Laboratory at the Francis Crick Institute.
-Forked from [ZnamLab](https://znamlab.org/) The website is largely based on the [template](https://github.com/mpa139/allanlab) provided by [the Allan lab](http://www.allanlab.org/) and includes some code adapted from the website of [the Bedford lab](https://bedford.io/).
+Lab website of the Learning Circuits Laboratory at IDIBAPS.
+The website is largely based on the [template](https://github.com/mpa139/allanlab) provided by [the Allan lab](http://www.allanlab.org/) and includes some code adapted from the website of [the Bedford lab](https://bedford.io/).
 It uses some [Bootstrap](http://www.getbootstrap.com), [Bootswatch](http://www.bootswatch.com), and [Font Awesome](https://fontawesome.com/).
+This repository was originally forked from [ZnamLab](https://znamlab.org/).
 Website source code is freely available under MIT License.

 ## Modifying the website